Fokker D.XVI: Operational history

 Royal Netherlands East Indies Army Fokker D.XVI with Curtiss V-1570 engine.

 The Royal Netherlands Army ordered 14 aircraft, which differed from the prototype in having divided main undercarriage units in place of the prototype's cross-axle.

 Hungary purchased four aircraft with Gnome et Rhône-built Bristol Jupiter engines in place of the Armstrong Siddeley Jaguar engines used on the Dutch machines.

-Evaluation aircraft were also provided to China, Italy, Roumania and the Royal Netherlands East Indies Army.
+Evaluation aircraft were also provided to China, Italy, Romania and the Royal Netherlands East Indies Army.

 The Royal Netherlands East Indies Army machine was powered by a Curtiss V-1570, which crashed in March 1931 at Schiphol.

-The D.XVI also won a competition organised by the government of Roumania to select a new fighter, but despite this, no orders were placed.
-One Dutch Army aircraft was given to Roumania.
+The D.XVI also won a competition organised by the government of Romania to select a new fighter, but despite this, no orders were placed.
+One Dutch Army aircraft was given to Romania.

 In lieu of the radial-engined D.XVI, Fokker manufactured the similar Fokker D.XVII powered with an inline engine.

 One example was fitted with a three-bladed propeller and a full-chord NACA cowling.